vicariousdrama/nodeyez/_install_steps/9nodeyezconfig.md

 ![sample service logs](../images/nodeyez-config-service-logs.png)

-In the above example, the mempoolblocks service could not start because a dependency in the service script failed.
+In the above example, the mempoolspace service had a connection error reaching a resource.
+Where possible, services will continue working with the data they have, and update on the next attempt.

 If the service is running, then you'll also be presented with the option to view the Status of the service.